-Pauline Verheij is an independent consultant with nearly 20 years of experience tackling environmental, wildlife and forest crime.
+Pauline Verheij is an independent consultant with more than 20 years of experience tackling environmental, wildlife and forest crime.

-An environmental lawyer by training, Pauline has applied and honed her skills in a variety of positions in the public, private and NGO sector.
+An environmental lawyer by training, Pauline has applied her skills in a variety of positions in the public, private and civil society sectors.
 Organisations she has worked with include the Dutch Police (Serious Environmental Crime Unit); the Dutch public prosecutors’ office (Fraud and Environmental Crime department); TRAFFIC; the Wildlife Justice Commission and IFAW.

-In 2012 Pauline started her own consultancy EcoJust with a focus on providing advice on wildlife and forest crime issues to international NGOs intergovernmental organisations.
+In 2012, Pauline started her own consultancy EcoJust to provide technical assistance on wildlife and forest crime issues to NGOs and (inter-)governmental organisations.

-Under the banner of EcoJust Pauline has conducted a wide array of studies on topics ranging from wildlife cybercrime, jaguar and other wildlife trafficking in Bolivia and Suriname, ivory and rhino horn trafficking in The Netherlands, Rosewood trafficking in Madagascar and the interaction between wildlife crime and insecurity in Sub-Saharan Africa.
+Pauline has conducted a wide array of studies on topics ranging from wildlife cybercrime, jaguar and other wildlife trafficking in Bolivia and Suriname, ivory and rhino horn trafficking in The Netherlands, Rosewood trafficking in Madagascar and the interaction between wildlife crime and insecurity in Sub-Saharan Africa.
 She was furthermore involved in the design and establishment of the Wildlife Justice Commission (WJC) based in The Hague.
-As the WJC’s Senior Legal Investigator she was responsible for compiling the evidential case file in their first investigation of a transnational organized wildlife crime network in Vietnam.
+As the WJC’s Senior Legal Investigator she was responsible for compiling the evidential case file in their first investigation of a transnational organised wildlife crime network in Vietnam.

 EcoJust’s clients include the UNODC, World Bank, the European Commission, the Dutch police, WCS, WWF, IFAW, the Wildlife Justice Commission and IUCN National Committee of the Netherlands.